Eines-Informatiques-Avancades/Project-III/README.md

 make qsub
 make plot
 ```
-And results will appear in your main directory!
+And results will appear in your parallel/results/ directory!

 > [!TIP]
 > There are some ways to clean generated files, have a look at `make clean`, `make cleandata` and `make cleanplot`.